Skip to content

 sudo xcode-select --install

-If the install dialog doesn’t appear, open System Settings → Software Update — Apple sometimes routes CLT updates through the regular macOS Update path.
+If the install dialog doesn’t appear, check System Settings → Software Update; Apple sometimes routes CLT updates through there.

-The R2 wizard opens browser tabs for the steps that need your input (account creation, API token generation, bucket creation).
-If a browser tab didn’t open or you cancelled it partway, re-run:
+The R2 wizard opens browser tabs for the steps that need your input — account, API token, bucket.
+If a tab didn’t open or you cancelled partway, re-run it:

 Terminal window

+Plain sanctum cloud setup already defaults to R2.
 The wizard is idempotent — it picks up where you left off.
-If R2 is being slow to provision (rare but real), wait a few minutes and try sanctum doctor again.
+If R2 is slow to provision, wait a few minutes and try sanctum doctor again.

-This shows up if you ran sanctum onboard while signed into a different Mac account, or with sudo (don’t).
-Sanctum stores its credentials in your user-level Keychain.
-Make sure you’re running as your normal user, not root.
+This shows up if you ran sanctum onboard from a different Mac account, or with sudo (don’t).
+Sanctum stores credentials in your user-level Keychain — run it as your normal user.

-If brew install ogilthorp3/sanctum/sanctum-cli errors with something about Git LFS or a cloning failure, your global Git hooks may be blocking the clone.
+If brew install ogilthorp3/sanctum/sanctum-cli fails to clone (Git LFS or a cloning error), your global Git hooks may be blocking it.
 Check:

 Terminal window